Beneath the disarming smile and down-to-earth affability, Oliver Turvey is a formidable competitor.

 As a driver, Oliver is able to jump into the simulator and work with our engineers; as a graduate engineer, Oliver’s mechanical mindedness is a considerable asset to our designers as they work to develop the car.

-In 2017, Oliver is currently driving in Formula E for NextEV.
+In 2018, Oliver is currently driving for NIO Formula E Team.

 Oliver can be found on Twitter: @oliverturvey